-- Two Workforce Continuing Education pathways. - One career-technical pathway and one Workforce Continuing Education pathway, - One college transfer pathway (if eligible) and career technical pathway, - One college transfer pathway (if eligible) and one Workforce Continuing Education pathway.
+- Two career-technical pathways, - Two Workforce Continuing Education pathways. - One career-technical pathway and one Workforce Continuing Education pathway, - One college transfer pathway (if eligible) and career technical pathway, - One college transfer pathway (if eligible) and one Workforce Continuing Education pathway.